feinheit/django-facebook-graph/docs/getting-started.rst

         }, {perms:'publish_stream'});
     }

-To determine whether a permission is already provided use the following snippet::
+To determine whether a permission is already provided you culd use the following snippet::

-    var fb = {};
     FB.getLoginStatus(function(response) {
         fb.loginStatus = response;
         fb.perms = $.parseJSON(response.perms).extended;